alexandru/alexn.org/_posts/2023-01-17-server-monitoring-with-monit.md

 ---

 <p class="intro" markdown=1>
   I self-host my blog, other websites, [Matomo](https://matomo.org/), [Mastodon](https://joinmastodon.org/), etc. I love self-hosting.
 But I need monitoring, to be alerted when things go wrong, as my setup is getting more and more complex.
-So, I recently asked a [question on the Fediverse](https://social.alexn.org/@alexelcu/109658239137618383), being in need of a monitoring system for my VPS, as I need simple, common-sense health alerts.
+So, I recently asked for help online, being in need of a monitoring system for my VPS, as I need simple, common-sense health alerts.
 I got a recommendation for [M/Monit](https://mmonit.com/), which seems to work well.
 This article shows my configuration.
 </p>

 Even though I use Docker, I decided to install it at the OS level.
 Given I use Ubuntu on my server, this is as simple as: